 I have seen it observed that rosh (רֹאשׁ) is the Hebrew word for “head,” and this is used of a ruler more often than kephalē.
 Sometimes when rosh is used of a ruler, kephalē is not used in the Septuagint, but some other Greek word is used instead.
 This is true.
 Evidently there are a few Greek words that can refer to a ruler, and there are other terms that carry a meaning of “authority” or “leader” more often than kephalē does.
 This is not especially interesting, however.
 We’re trying to figure out what is within the range of meanings of kephalē, a word that appears in a couple of controversial New Testament passages.
 My interest, therefore, has been in looking at what kephalē means, by looking at instances of its usage, and then looking at what the word means in that context.

 As in the New Testament, kephalē never means “source” in the Septuagint.
-Instead, it means head (literal), top or end, or ruler – a person with authority.
+Instead, it means head (literal), top or end (i.e. physical extremity), or ruler – a person with authority.

 I did warn you that my approach was going to be boring.
 Now we know what kephalē means throughout the New Testament and the Septuagint, that is, all of Scripture in Greek.
-In the next posts in this series, I will bear this information in mind and look at the instances in 1 Corinthians and Ephesians where St Paul uses this words to describe men, as he writes about the relationship between men and women.
-I will also look at the origin of this claim about the word meaning “source,” so that you can see how easily scholars can convince readers of what they already want to hear on the basis of no real evidence.
+In the next posts in this series, I will look at the origin of this claim about the word meaning “source,” so that you can see the basis on which some say this is the case.
+I will also bear in mind the information in these posts about what kephalē means in Scripture, and look at the instances in 1 Corinthians and Ephesians where St Paul uses this words to describe men, as he writes about the relationship between men and women.